Harris, Trump both prioritize US tech interests – DW – 11/01/2024

 Quantum computing, artificial intelligence, biotechnology, the climate crisis, space exploration and semiconductor manufacturing.

-These are just some of the critical science and technology priorities that the next US president, be it Donald Trump or Kamala Harris, will need to address during their time in office.
+These are just some of the critical science and technology priorities that the next US president, be it Donald Trump or Kamala Harris, will need to address during his or her time in office.

 "The next president will address the relationship of the US research community with the world.
-And global challenges in health, environment, and security will be high on the next president's agenda," said Caroline Wagner, an expert in science-related public policy at Ohio State University, US.
+And global challenges in health, environment and security will be high on the next president's agenda," said Caroline Wagner, an expert in science-related public policy at Ohio State University, in the US.

-Trump pulled the US out of the Paris climate agreement and World Health Organization, and criticized President Joe Biden for "listen[ing] to the scientists" about COVID-19 as something only a fool would do.
+During his first term, Trump pulled the US out of the Paris climate agreement and World Health Organization, and criticized current President Joe Biden for "listen[ing] to the scientists" about COVID-19 as something only a fool would do.

-Trump couldn't seem more different from Harris, who's promotion of science and innovation is a core part of her economic policy agenda.
+Trump couldn't seem more different from Harris, for whom promoting science and innovation forms a core part of her economic policy agenda.

 However, both US presidential candidates share common ground in their protectionism of US-based science and technology sectors.

-Kenneth Evans, an expert in science and technology public policy at Rice University, US, sees protectionism as one of the defining issues for the next US administration.
+Kenneth Evans, an expert in science and technology public policy at Rice University, in Houston, Texas, sees protectionism as one of the defining issues for the next US administration.

-"There's a continued slide towards US protectionism and a decoupling strategy with China on science.
-Both candidates are concerned with protecting US intellectual property and research security — espionage and wholescale stealing of ideas," Evans told DW.
+"There's a continued slide toward US protectionism and a decoupling strategy with China on science.
+Both candidates are concerned with protecting US intellectual property and research security — espionage and wholesale stealing of ideas," Evans told DW.

 So, how would a Trump or Harris administration affect US stances on science and tech-related issues?